micahyoung/cf-rsync/README.md

 # rsync over cf ssh

 ## Requirements
-* Linux/Mac workstation with rsync installed
+* Linux/Mac/Windows-Subsystem-for-Linux workstation with `rsync` installed
-* Cloud Foundry (optionally, with Windows Server Core cells)
+* Cloud Foundry CLI and Foundation (optionally, with Windows Server Core cells)

 ## Usage
 1. Ensure you are logged into a running Cloud Foundry
 1. Ensure you have running app
 1. Run your rsync command, using either script as the `rsh` option running app's name as the remote host name: